-Olympic were motorcycles produced from 1902 to 1905 and from 1919 to 1923, in Wolverhampton.
+Olympic motorcycles were produced from 1902 to 1905 and from 1919 to 1923, in Wolverhampton.

 1919 The name returned shortly after WWI when the Granville Street works built a range of good-quality models.
 The first machine was powered by a Verus 268c.c., two-stroke engine.
 It had a two-speed gearbox, was fitted with a belt drive, and sold for £80.
-A selection of engines was used from Villiers, Blackburne, Verus or Orbit.
+A selection of engines was used from Villiers, Blackburne, Wiseman or Orbit.
 The frame was designed to suit these engines and there was a patent swinging gearbox mounting, which allowed for simple adjustment of the transmission.

-1920 The Olympic model for that year was powered by a 2.86hp, 261.5cc, two-stroke engine, and included an Amac carburettor, Gosport spring forks and was finished in black enamel with gold lining.
+1920 The Olympic model for that year was powered by a 2.86 hp, 261.5cc, two-stroke engine, and included an Amac carburettor, Gosport spring forks and was finished in black enamel with gold lining.
 The single speed version sold for £65 and the two-speed version was priced at £77.
 A two-speed machine with kick start was available for £84 and a three-speed version with kick start cost £90.

 1923 As trade dwindled, the make disappeared.